LSE-MY457/lse-my457.github.io/index.md

 ### Formative problem sets

 Statistics is best learned by doing.
-There will be six problem sets, released at 5pm on Wednesdays.
-You must submit one weeks later at 11am, on **Moodle**.
+There will be five problem sets, released at 5pm on Mondays using GitHub Classrooms.
+You must submit one week later at 11am, by pushing your repo to GitHub.

 Your submission should be written in **RMarkdown**, and must be a **knitted .pdf**, formatted as shown in this [problem set template](psets/template/pset_template.Rmd), which produces a pdf that looks like [this](psets/template/pset_template.pdf).
 If you do not follow the formatting requirements your problem set will not be marked.
 Comments will be returned via Moodle within two weeks of submission.

 |  |  Type | Release date | Due date  |
 |:--:|:-------:|:-----:|:-----|